temporalio/documentation/docs-src/strongly-typed-errors/bad-start-timer-attributes.md

 This error indicates that the scheduled Event is missing a Timer Id.

-Set a valid Timer Id and retry the Event.
+Set a valid Timer Id and retry the Task.